timmyomahony/craft-remote-backup/README.md

 ## Troubleshooting

-If you are getting errors, the first thing to check is the Craft logs at `storage/logs/web.log`.
-The most likely issue is with your credentials, so double check that those are OK.
+If you are getting errors, the first thing to check is the Craft logs.

-### Memory limit creating volumes

-When you create a new volume backup, it's possible that your PHP memory limit will cause the process to crash.
-Make sure your memory limit is > than the volume folder you are trying to backup.
+- `storage/logs/web.log` if you are running backups via the web interface
+- `storage/logs/queue.log` if you are running backups via the web interface and using the queue
+- `storage/logs/cli.log` if you are running backups via the command line

+### Large Backups

+You can

+#### Storage Issues

+If you are backing up large volume folders you might run into issues with server storage space.
+Something like:

+> Error (time: 77.245s): stream_copy_to_stream(): write of 8192 bytes failed with errno=28 No space left on device

+This is because we have to create a copy of all data first, then zip it up before sending it to the remote location.

+For example if you have 5Gb of files in your volumes, you will need an extra 10Gb of space on the server:

+- 5Gb to hold a copy of the volume data
+- Another 5Gb for the zip file created from the above data

+These files should all be deleted after a successful backup.

-### Queue Operations Failing
+#### Queue Operations

 If you are backing up via the web interface and using the queue, you might notice backup operations failing (sometimes silently)

-#### TTR (Time to Reserve)
+##### TTR (Time to Reserve)

 TTR ("Time To Reserve") is the max time (in seconds) that a queue operation can take.
 This is a Craft setting and not a PHP setting, so it's not affected by the `max_execution` time.

 Remote Backup offers an easy way to adjust this value via the settings page, so if you are noticing issues backing-up then increase this value from the default 300 (5 minutes).

 ![TTR setting](resources/img/ttr.png)

+#### Data Costs

+If you have large volumes make sure you are aware of any data caps on inbound or outbound data.
+For example if you are hosting 5Gb of files on S3 and then backing them up to a different bucket you will have read 5Gb of files and sent another 5Gb when performing a single backup.

 ## Support